 - Coumadin is the oldest of the blood thinners.
 Warfarin’s discovery began in the early 1920s with mysterious hemorrhaging cattle and ended with the development of an anticoagulant medicine that blocks the formation of vitamin K-dependent clotting factors.
 Its antidote is vitamin K.

-Antiplatelet drugs are the second group of blood thinners.
-Platelets — also called thrombocytes — are a component of the blood that stops bleeding by clumping together in blood vessel injuries.
+Antiplatelet drugs make up the second group of blood thinners.
+Platelets — also called thrombocytes — are a component of the blood that stops bleeding by clumping together at the site of blood vessel injuries.